grafana/beyla/docs/tutorial/README.md

 `CAP_SYS_ADMIN` capability.
 If you run it as a container (Docker, Kubernetes...), it has to be privileged or add the `CAP_SYS_ADMIN` capability.

-In the future, we plan to increase the base of supported languages.
-While we initially started on Go, we plan to increase its codebase to other major languages, and providing a fallback instrumentation that directly inspects the HTTP requests in the Kernel side, so you can get metrics even for languages that haven't been explicitly supported.
+In the future, we plan to add metrics about other well-established protocols, like database or message queuing connections.

 Also, it is important to work on distributed tracing, then you won't get just small spans information, but you will be able to relate them with requests from other services (web, database, messaging...).
-It is a complex topic because it requires modifying each request header to insert a trace ID to allow Grafana backend relating all the spans into a single trace.
+It is a complex due to the implications of being able to redo client-side headers and put them in the same context as server-side requests, but we plan to do progressive advances, small steps towards distributed tracing.

+Another future task is to reduce the surface of the code that requires administrative privileges, executing a small eBPF loader with `root` or `CAP_SYS_ADMIN` privileges and running the rest of data processing/exposition with normal user privileges.